Oswaldo Cabrera Player Props: Yankees vs. Twins

 Oswaldo Cabrera At The Plate

-- Cabrera is batting .224 with three doubles, a home run and three walks.
+- Cabrera has three doubles, a home run and three walks while batting .211.

+- Cabrera has picked up a hit in 10 of 20 games this season, with multiple hits four times.

-- In 52.6% of his 19 games this season, Cabrera has picked up at least one hit.
-He's also had four multi-hit games.
+- In five games this season, Cabrera has picked up an RBI, with more than one RBI once.

-- He has hit a long ball in one of 19 games, and in 1.4% of his plate appearances.

-- Cabrera has driven in a run in four games this season (21.1%), including one multiple-RBI game.

-- He has scored in five games this year (26.3%), but has had no multi-run games.
+- He has scored a run in five of 20 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.